-- Recruit landlords to provide housing opportunities for people experiencing homelessness. - Address potential barriers to landlord participation - Help participants find and secure appropriate rental housing
+Recruit landlords to provide housing opportunities for people experiencing homelessness.

-Rent and Move-in Assistance

-Financial assistance to cover allowable move-in costs, deposits, and the rent and/or utility assistance needed.

-Case Management and Services

-- Help participants develop an IHSP - Help participants identify and select among various permanent housing options based on their unique strengths, needs, preferences, and financial resources. - Help participants address issues that may impede access to housing. - Help participants negotiate manageable and appropriate lease agreements with landlords. - Make appropriate and time-limited services and supports available to participants to allow them to stabilize quickly in permanent housing.
-This includes providing assistance in the participant's home. - Monitor participants' housing stability and help resolve crises. - Help connect participants to resources that improve their safety and well-being and achieve their long-term goals. - Ensure that services are participant-directed, respectful of participants' right to self-determination, and voluntary.
+< Address potential barriers to landlord participation < Help participants find and secure appropriate rental housing Rent a and Move-in Assistance < Financial assistance to cover allowable move-in costs, deposits, and the rent and/or utility assistance needed.
+Case Management and Services < Help participants develop an IHSP < Help participants identify and select among various permanent housing options based on their unique strengths, needs, preferences, and financial resources. < Help participants address issues that may impede access to housing. < Help participants negotiate manageable and appropriate lease agreements with landlords. < Make appropriate and time-limited services and supports available to participants to allow them to stabilize quickly in permanent housing.
+This includes providing assistance in the participant's home. < Monitor participants' housing stability and help resolve crises. < Help connect participants to resources that improve their safety and well-being and achieve their long-term goals. < Ensure that services are participant-directed, respectful of participants' right to self-determination, and voluntary.
 Participants understand that assistance is premised on active involvement with case management and services.

-Other service needs provided by shelter and RRH case managers include:

-- Mental health services referrals and support

-- AOD services referral and support

-- Pregnancy support

-- Parenting classes

-- Childcare referral and support

-- ⟨ Domestic violence referral and support

-- Employment support, benefit referrals and other income supports

-- Education support for adults

-- Mediation
+Othercer vice needs provided by shelter and RRH case managers include: , 〈 Mental health services referrals and support ( AOD services referral and support \ / Pregnancy support Parenting classes \ / Childcare referral and support \ Domestic violence, dating violence, sexual assault, and stalking referral and ١ = support